agustinbalquin/Flix/README.md

 The following **additional** features are implemented:

-- [x] Trailer is available to be seen
+- [x] Trailer is available to be seen through webView
 - [x] Zooming capabilities for FullScreen poster image
 - [x] User can Query for different categories (using PickerView)
 - [x] Infinite Scrolling with updated queries